-Central to this philosophy is palliative (PAY-lee-uh-tiv) care.
+Central to this philosophy is palliative (PAY-lee-uh-tiv or PAL-ee-ay-tiv) care.

-Hospice care provides palliative treatment as part of a comprehensive approach to patients and their families, focusing on their physical, emotional and spiritual needs.
+Palliative care can improve quality of life for patients and caregivers [49-50].
+Hospice care provides palliative care as part of a comprehensive approach for patients and their families.
+It focuses on their physical, emotional, social and spiritual needs.

 Hospice care is most often given at home, where the patient is usually the most comfortable .

-In-patient care at a freestanding hospice facility or at a hospital with hospice services is available in some areas.
-Some people prefer to get hospice in these settings and sometimes, certain situations prevent someone from staying at home.
+Sometimes, hospice is given as in-patient care at a freestanding hospice facility or at a hospital with hospice services.
+Some people prefer to get hospice care in these settings and sometimes, certain situations prevent someone from staying at home.

-Most often, a family member becomes the primary caregiver, with guidance and support from health care providers and trained volunteers.
-A typical hospice team includes a [36-38]:
+Most often, a family member becomes the primary caregiver, with guidance and support from the hospice team.